 PLC communication and recipes

 As a stand-alone software package, MERLIC is able to communicate with common industrial protocols, such as EtherCAT, PROFINET, and many others, via Hilscher PC cards.
 Communication to the PLC is also possible by digital I/O using Advantech, NIDAQmx, and Contec cards or for cameras, which support GenICam dig.
 I/O control.
-This makes it possible to seamlessly integrate machine vision systems running MERLIC with a PLC.

 In addition, MERLIC supports “recipes” which allow rapid reconfiguration of different machine vision tasks.
 MERLIC includes an easy-to-use Recipe Manager that helps to keep the overview of the used recipes and to organize them for production lines.